k2052/developer.2052.me/source/partials/about.md

 No longer do you have to wait for things to happen, well, you have to wait, but your code knows how to wait, and it gets alerted to magical, wonderful things.
 Your model changes and suddenly your view changes with it.
-You no longer tied to the old way of doing things.
+You are no longer tied to the old way of doing things.
 You start giving all your code promises.

 Promises open up a whole knew world to you but it is a whole new world you can quickly destroy.
 Because when you have 18 models and 40 views and all those